R2U2/c2po-syntax-highlighting/README.md

 # C2PO Language Support

-Language support for C2PO; the input lanugage for R2U2.
+Language support for C2PO; the input language for R2U2.